Armando Galarraga

 Armando Antonio Galarraga Barreto (born January 15, 1982) is a Venezuelan former professional baseball pitcher.
 Galarraga made his Major League Baseball (MLB) debut with the Texas Rangers on September 15, 2007.
-He was traded to the Detroit Tigers at the end of the 2007 season where he spent three seasons and also played in MLB for the Arizona Diamondbacks and Houston Astros.
-In 2010, Galarraga was one out from a perfect game when first base umpire Jim Joyce mistakenly called the runner safe.
+He was traded to the Detroit Tigers at the end of the 2007 season where he spent three seasons.
+He then played in MLB for the Arizona Diamondbacks and Houston Astros.
+In 2010, Galarraga was one out away from a perfect game when first base umpire Jim Joyce incorrectly called the runner safe.

 Playing career

 Texas Rangers

 He originally signed as a free agent with the Montreal Expos on October 31, 1998.
 He was acquired by the Texas Rangers from the Washington Nationals as part of the deal that sent Alfonso Soriano to the Nationals in 2005.

-Galarraga made his Major League debut on September 15, 2007 against the Oakland Athletics.
+Galarraga made his Major League debut on September 15, 2007, against the Oakland Athletics.
 He entered the game in the eighth inning, and pitched a scoreless inning.
 He allowed no hits and one base on balls.

 Detroit Tigers

 2008

 On February 5, 2008, Galarraga was traded to the Detroit Tigers for Michael Hernandez, an outfielder that had spent the last season playing for the AA Erie SeaWolves.
-As a minor league call up for the injured Dontrelle Willis, Galarraga earned his first career win April 16, 2008 in a 13–2 victory over the Cleveland Indians.
+As a minor league call up for the injured Dontrelle Willis, Galarraga earned his first career win April 16, 2008, in a 13–2 victory over the Cleveland Indians.

 On June 13, 2008, Galarraga pitched seven shutout innings in a 5–0 victory over the Los Angeles Dodgers.
 He finished the 2008 campaign with a 13–7 record, a 3.73 earned run average (ERA), and 126 strikeouts in 1782/3 innings.
 When batters did hit the ball against him, they only managed a .237 batting average on balls in play, the lowest in the Major Leagues.
 Galarraga threw sliders 38.9% of the time in 2008, more than any other starting pitcher in the majors.

 After a superb rookie season, Galarraga finished fourth in the balloting for the 2008 American League Rookie of the Year Award.